webignition/unreliable.simplytestable.com/README.md

 unreliable.simplytestable.com
 =============================

+Simulate unreliable HTTP services.
+Pseudo-randomly encounter HTTP errors and very long response times.

+Useful if you're application consumes HTTP resources and you need to test:

+- how your application handles unexpected HTTP errors
+- how your application handles very long response times (does your application time out gracefully?)

+Full of lovely fun features:

-Generate chosen error-related HTTP status codes with a chosen probability of occurring, part of the test suite used by simplytestable.com
+- generate chosen error-related HTTP status codes with a chosen probability of occurring

-A spot of rudimentary content is returned plus either a 200 OK or an error-related HTTP status code (depending on the probability you chose and some luck).

-## Choosing the error to return
+- encounter chosen response times with a chosen probability of occurring

+## Generating HTTP errors

 Use the 'error' query string parameter to specify the HTTP status code to use: